Weinstein exactness of nearby Lagrangians and related questions: Introduction

-{In fact, at the price of making the constant $\delta$ depend on the size of the compact support of $\phi$, a similar, more careful approach proves much more.
-We delay the proof of the Section~\ref{subsec:proof_prop-ham-lag} below.}

-\begin{prop} Let $L$ be a displaceable Lagrangian of $M$, and take a compact $K$ containing $L$ in its interior.
-Suppose furthermore that one of the following holds: \begin{enumerate}[label=(\alph*)] \item $M$ is rational, i.e.\ $\omega(\pi_2(M))$ is discrete, or \item the image of $\pi_1(L)\to\pi_1(M)$ is torsion. \end{enumerate} Then, there exists $\delta>0$ with the following property.
+In the context of this paper, Conjecture~\ref{conj:ham-lag} is implied by Speculation~\ref{conj:strong} or by the Hamiltonian version of Speculation~\ref{conj:weak} above when it holds.
+However, it turns out we can directly prove a much stronger statement. \begin{prop} Let $L$ be a displaceable Lagrangian of $M$, and take a compact $K$ containing $L$ in its interior.
+Suppose furthermore that one of the following holds: \begin{enumerate} \item $M$ is rational, i.e.\ $\omega(\pi_2(M))$ is discrete, or \item the image of $\pi_1(L)\to\pi_1(M)$ is torsion. \end{enumerate} Then, there exists $\delta>0$ with the following property.
 If $\phi$ is a Hamiltonian diffeomorphism supported in $K$ and $d_{C^0}(\Id,\phi)<\delta$, then $L\cap \phi(L)\neq\emptyset$. \end{prop}

-Furthermore, we get a rigidity result for sequences of Hamiltonian or symplectic diffeomorphisms from Theorem~\ref{thm:limits} and Corollary~\ref{cor:C0-flux}. \begin{cor} Let $\{\psi_i\}$ be a sequence of symplectomorphisms with (weak) $C^0$ limit $\psi\in C^0(M,M)$, and let $L\in\m L(\tau)$.
-If $\psi(L)$ is a smooth $n$-submanifold, then $\psi(L)\in\m L(\tau)$.